daijro/hrequests/README.md

     headless (bool, optional): Whether to run the browser in headless mode.
-Defaults to True. session (hrequests.session.TLSSession, optional): Session to use for headers, cookies, etc. resp (hrequests.response.Response, optional): Response to update with cookies, headers, etc. proxy_ip (str, optional): Proxy to use for the browser.
-Example: 123.123.123 mock_human (bool, optional): Whether to emulate human behavior.
+Defaults to True. session (hrequests.session.TLSSession, optional): Session to use for headers, cookies, etc. resp (hrequests.response.Response, optional): Response to update with cookies, headers, etc. proxy (str, optional): Proxy to use for the browser.
+Example: http://1.2.3.4:8080 mock_human (bool, optional): Whether to emulate human behavior.
 Defaults to False. browser (Literal['firefox', 'chrome'], optional): Generate useragent headers for a specific browser os (Literal['win', 'mac', 'lin'], optional): Generate headers for a specific OS